-José Rómulo Sosa Ortiz, known by his stage name José José, was born in Mexico City on 17 February 1948.
+José Romulo Sosa Ortiz, known by his stage name of José José, was born in Mexico City on 17 February 1948.

 Also known as "the Prince of Song," José José was among the most successful Latino artists in the 1970s and 1980s—best known for his extraordinary voice and his interpretation of romantic ballads.

-During a career spanning more than 47 years, he has sold over 44 million albums and received some of the most coveted awards.
-For nine consecutive years he was nominated for a Grammy, and Billboard magazine named him Top Latin Artist in his musical genre.
-José José also boasts a star on the Hollywood Walk of Fame.
+During a career spanning more than 52 years, he sold over 250 million albums and received some of the most coveted awards.
+For nine consecutive years he was nominated for a Grammy award, and Billboard magazine named him Top Latin Artist in his musical genre.

-He has also put on concerts to benefit World Vision, the Cancer League, and the Cerebral Palsy Association and supported the victims of Hurricane Andrew and the 1985 earthquake in Mexico.
+He participated on concerts to benefit World Vision, the Cancer League, and the Cerebral Palsy Association and supported the victims of Hurricane Andrew and the 1985 earthquake in Mexico.

-He likewise put on a concert to support the construction of the Hospital for Patients with Alcohol and Drug Addiction Issues in Mexico, issues with which he himself had grappled.
-For his philanthropic and humanitarian work, José José has received the key to the New York City, Chicago, Miami, Houston, Los Angeles, and Las Vegas.
+He organized a concert to support the construction of the Hospital for Patients with Alcohol and Drug Addiction Issues in Mexico, issues with which he himself grappled.
+For his philanthropic and humanitarian work, José José received the key to the New York City, Chicago, Miami, Houston, Los Angeles, and Las Vegas.